rowanam/rolling-stone-best-songs-quiz/README.md

 The main theme colors are red and yellow, aligning with colors popular in the theme decades.
 The shade of red chosen (#ee1d25) was taken from the Rolling Stone magazine logo, for consistency.

+## Songs

+### Songs List

+The songs that are used in this quiz come from Rolling Stone magazine's [The 500 Greatest Songs of All Times](https://www.rollingstone.com/music/music-lists/best-songs-of-all-time-1224767/) list (updated 2021 version).

+### Songs Data

+The data about the songs, stored in this project in songs.json, was pulled from Spotify by [MPK](https://www.marshallpk.com/#about) (Marshall Krassenstein).
+The process he used is described in [this article](https://www.marshallpk.com/post/rolling-stone-top-500/).
+The data he collected is posted on his site for public use, so a big thank you to him for collecting the data and making it public.

+The developer of this project converted the data, which was in a CSV document, to a [JSON](https://www.json.org/json-en.html) file, removed some of the data categories and renamed the object properties to align with JavaScript standard syntax by removing dashes and converting the property names to camel case (e.g. artist-name to artistName).

 ## Features

 ### Header and Footer